JunoLab/JunoDocs.jl/docs/src/devdocs/dev_install.md

 So at this point you should have a standard 'Juno' i.e. Julia-in-Atom installation.
 You can run Julia code in the console (just like the Julia prompt you get from Julia.app), also you can create and run files and even debug with breakpoints etc.

 Wait!
-Something is missing -- there is no syntax highlighting, and the buttons along the left margin have disappeared.
+Something is missing -- there is no syntax highlighting, and the buttons along the left margin aren't there yet!

 There must be some stuff that `uber-juno` installed that we haven't!  https://github.com/JunoLab/uber-juno/blob/master/lib/packages.coffee gives: